 - Use a fan in the bedroom

 - Wear lightweight, cotton pajamas or gowns

+Menopause symptoms can affect sexuality.
 Along with menopause, women experience lower levels of the hormone estrogen.
-One of the effects of lowered estrogen levels is vaginal dryness, which can result in painful or uncomfortable intercourse.
+One of the effects of lowered estrogen levels is a decrease in blood supply to the vagina, which causes vaginal dryness.
+This can result in painful or uncomfortable intercourse.
 Water-soluble lubricants can help overcome this problem.
 If lubricants are not effective, contact your doctor.
 Vaginal creams and suppositories can be prescribed to ease vaginal dryness.

 Another effect of hormonal changes is a change in libido, or sex drive.
 This may improve or worsen, but it is important to remember that other factors besides menopause can affect libido.
 Stress, sleep disturbances, medications, and anxiety can all affect sex drive.
 Your doctor can help you find ways to manage the changes in your sex drive if they occur.

 Finally, although fertility ends at menopause, women of all ages are still susceptible to STDs, so safe sex is still important.

 Hormone therapy is a menopause treatment option that can help alleviate many troublesome symptoms for some women.
 Low-dose oral contraceptive (birth control) pills are one option for perimenopausal women to help treat irregular vaginal bleeding and relieve hot flashes.
 Local vaginal hormone treatments can be applied directly to the vagina when treating symptoms of vaginal estrogen deficiency.